KristaAppel/AppelKrista_ApplicationDeployment2/README.txt

 Requirements:
 This application requires a minimum of SDK version of API 21, with a target SDK version of API 25.

+** In order to use the Voice Recognition and Text to Speech features, this application must be run on an actual device.
+Emulators may not support these features. **